Carlos Ruiz (baseball)

-Ruiz had his best season in 2012, holding a batting average of over .300, earning his first appearance in the All-Star Game, and finishing in the top 30 of the NL Most Valuable Player (MVP) voting.
+Ruiz had his best offensive season in 2012, holding a batting average of over .300, earning his first appearance in the All-Star Game, and finishing in the top 30 of the NL Most Valuable Player (MVP) voting.
 In 2013, he began the season with a 25-game suspension for using Adderall, and subsequently spent time on the disabled list, ultimately playing in fewer than 100 games for the first time in his MLB career.

 Ruiz is the only player in the history of the NL to catch four no-hitters, and one of only two catchers in all of MLB to do so (the other being Jason Varitek).

 Early life

 Ruiz grew up in David, Chiriquí, Panama, and was the oldest of three sons.
 His father was a police officer and his mother was an elementary school teacher.
 When he was seven years old, his father Joaquin was patrolling in his police jeep when a tire blew out, causing the vehicle to flip, throwing Joaquin into a ditch, and then crushing him when it fell on top of him.
 Just weeks before, his grandmother died of cancer.
 As a result, Ruiz became "the new father", starting work shortly thereafter as a laborer on a coffee farm to supplement the family income, and by age 10 was earning about per day.
 He also promised his widowed mother that he would make it to Major League Baseball to support the family.
 Subsequently, he began attending college to earn a degree in physical education, but dropped out shortly after he began to attend the Phillies baseball academy.

 Ruiz's upbringing contributed to his approach to the game.
 His mother insisted that he excel academically, and would not allow him to play baseball unless he did well in school.
 Baseball was his first love, and he was responsible for organizing the community's games:

 Ruiz's natural leadership skills flourished.
 As a boy, Ruiz, who had chosen to play with baseballs instead of toy cars even as a toddler, was always the one in his neighborhood to organize pickup baseball games.
 It was he who brought the balls and bats, and it was he who picked the teams and ordered everyone to their positions.
 He had an acute understanding of the game.
 Ruiz was made to lead, and playing catcher eventually suited him perfectly.